Skip to main content

 It’s time for data transparency on road funding.

-The Commonwealth, states and territories are currently negotiating a new five-year National Partnership Agreement on Land Transport Infrastructure Projects.
+The Commonwealth, states and territories negotiate a National Partnership Agreement on Land Transport Infrastructure Projects for the next five years.

 By making federal road funding contingent upon state provision of safety-related data, this agreement can deliver Australia’s most meaningful road safety-related reform in decades.